 As of May 2020, paralegals in Maine earned an average salary of $50,860, or $24.45 per hour.
 Those with significant experience, particularly in a legal specialty like family law, immigration law, litigation, or bankruptcy law, are likely to enjoy much higher salaries in Maine.
 In fact, the top 10% of paralegals here earned about $66,980, or $32.20 per hour during this time – a difference of nearly $17,000.

-Even beyond the opportunities that exist in the legal industry, the state’s export industry offers opportunities for paralegals working in the corporate legal departments of product manufacturers and logistics companies, with even more opportunities on the way according to a 2017 report published by the Maine Economic Growth Council and the Maine Development Foundation.
+Even beyond the opportunities that exist in the legal industry, the state’s export industry offers opportunities for paralegals working in the corporate legal departments of product manufacturers and logistics companies.
+Bangor continues to be a major player in Maine in terms of the top-earning paralegals, largely due to a strong wholesale and retail trade.

 Average – $52,530 ($25.17 hourly)

 May 2020 Bureau of Labor Statistics salary, growth, and job market trends for paralegals and legal assistants.
 Figures represent state data, not school specific information.
 Conditions in your area may vary.
 Data accessed December 2021.